SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

           a different broker.
         question: What happens if Snowball goes under?
       - answer: >-
-          Client funds are held in the name of the client in trust accounts opened in New Zealand by Interactive Brokers, Snowball Securities' custodial partner and the largest electronic brokerage firm in the United States by daily average revenue trades.
+          Client funds are held in the name of the client in the Trust Account held by Interactive Brokers and/or an NZ bank.
+Snowball Custodial partner is the largest electronic brokerage firm in the
+          United States by daily average revenue trades.
 As a registered US broker and custodian, Interactive Brokers operates under the rules and regulations of the Securities Exchange Act and the requirements of the Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).
-Snowball Securities is responsible to clients for the custodial services provided by Interactive Brokers.
+SBX is responsible to clients for the custodial services provided by Interactive Brokers.
         question: 'How safe are the funds that have been invested via Snowball App? '
   - categoryTitle: How to use